 variant = (key % 100 < 50) ?
 "A" : "B"

-Note what is not in that key: no IP address, no user-agent fingerprint, no stored ID.
+render(variant)Notice what is not in that key: no IP address, no user-agent fingerprint, no stored identifier.
 You’re splitting traffic, not tagging humans.
-If you want a returning visitor to see the same variant within a session, use a session-only, first-party signal that expires when the browser closes — never a persistent cross-session identifier.
+If you want a returning visitor to see the same variant within a single browsing session, use a session-only, first-party signal that expires when the browser closes — never a persistent cross-session identifier.
+That distinction is where most “privacy-friendly” implementations quietly fail.

 Privacy-Friendly Testing Tools and Methods